ndf-zz/hl950-font/README.md

 firmware and write it back to the device are provided in the [scripts](scripts/) folder.

-For displays with firmware version 1.1.07, use make:
+To use supplied firmware (version 1.3.03), use make:

-	$ make clean
 	$ make devwrite

 Otherwise, extract the firmware to program/hl950.hex, and